-However, there are ways to improve the questions you ask that will help you appear like an employee with a promising future instead of someone who doesn’t have what it takes to get the job done.
+However, there are ways to improve the questions you ask that will help you appear like an employee with a promising future rather than someone who doesn’t have what it takes to get the job done.
 Here are four tips to tailor your workplace questions:

 - Ask questions you can’t find the answer to on Google.
 Asking basic questions in the workplace that you can easily find the answer to online may make you appear like you don’t know what you’re doing.
 If you have a question that does not need to be answered in the moment and can wait until you get back to your computer for a quick Google search, hold off on asking it.
 You don’t want to take up time in someone’s busy schedule and come off as lazy or unknowledgeable.

 - Ask for people’s opinions and personal experiences.
-Any question that begins with, “In your experience…” and, “What’s your opinion on…” is a great question to ask because it shows that you value your mentors’ opinion.
-Gathering advice from your coworkers is invaluable and allows you to learn things that you can’t from a textbook.
-People are often happy to answer questions, especially if they are personally tailored to them.
+Any question that begins with, “In your experience…” or “What’s your opinion on…” is a great question to ask because it shows that you value your mentor’s opinion.
+Gathering advice from your coworkers is invaluable and allows you to learn things that you can’t find in a textbook.
+People are often happy to answer questions, especially if the questions are personally tailored to them.
 Everyone likes to talk about themselves!

 - Ask questions at the right time.
 A question is more likely to be well received and more thoroughly answered if it is asked at the right time.
 If you notice that the person you are trying to ask is in the middle of doing complex calculations or is preparing for a meeting, hold off on approaching them.
 Wait to engage them until they return from lunch or do not seem distracted.